Native American Graves Protection and Repatriation Act (NAGPRA) and Bannerstones

 *This essay is also available as a PDF

-After decades of thefts and desecrations, upon the persistent requests of Native Americans, the United States Congress passed NAGPRA, the Native American Graves Protection and Repatriation Act of 1990.
+Upon the persistent requests of Native Americans after centuries of thefts and desecrations to their burial grounds and other sacred spaces, in 1990 the United States Congress passed NAGPRA, the Native American Graves Protection and Repatriation Act.
 This act protects the funerary remains of Native Americans, that is, their bodies and objects placed with these bodies in burials.[1]
 Under this law, Native American human remains and funerary objects are protected from being disturbed or excavated unless permissions have been granted by Native American tribes or lineal descendants.
 Funerary objects already in federal agencies or in museums and institutions that receive federal funding are to be made available to lineal descendants who have the right to request their repatriation, and in many cases, their reburial.
 In the newly revised NAGPRA laws of December 2023, who qualifies as a lineal descendant “requires deference to Native American traditional knowledge.”[2]
-This shift in the law recognizes Native American epistemological perspectives about who they are and what they have made and continue to make into and beyond the present.
+This shift in the law recognizes Native American epistemological perspectives about who Native Americans are and what they have made and continue to make into and beyond the present.
 Whatever the aims of post-Enlightenment science or the elucidating potential of the exhibition of objects may be, these ideological motivations must be negotiated with and in light of the desires, memories, practices, and philosophical underpinnings of Native American people and their descendants.

 [1] National Parks Services.
-NPS Archeology Program: The Native American Graves Protection and Repatriation Act (NAGPRA), accessed 02/15/2024, https://www.nps.gov/subjects/archeology/napgra.htm
+NPS Archeology Program: The Native American Graves Protection and Repatriation Act (NAGPRA), https://www.nps.gov/subjects/archeology/napgra.htm